magnatronus/basicwatch/README.md

 # basicwatch

-An update to my original project found here [Flutter WatchTips](https://github.com/magnatronus/flutter-watchtips).
-This is a basic iOS watchOS embedded Flutter app that demos a watch app tha can send data to a Flutter app via iOS.
+This is an companion update to my original project found here [Flutter WatchTips](https://github.com/magnatronus/flutter-watchtips).
+It is a basic iOS watchOS embedded Flutter app that demos a watch app that can send data to a Flutter app via iOS.

-This is just a simple example and the result of a lot of trial, error and reading **many** article on the subject My thanks to these articles for all the help and suggestions that have allowed me to get this going, some are listed below:
+This is only a simple example and the result of a lot of trial, error and reading **many** articles on the subject.
+My thanks to these article authors for all the help and suggestions that have allowed me to get this going, some are listed below:

 - https://medium.com/@pranilshah4024/flutter-with-watchos-b0b909b45c89
 - https://betterprogramming.pub/sending-data-between-watchos-and-ios-apps-cf924e21b3c2
 - https://medium.com/swlh/how-to-use-watchconnectivity-to-send-data-from-phone-to-watch-plus-most-common-errors-793d41976618

-# Disclaimer
+## Disclaimer
-This is just a demo app that I wanted to share to show an example of a **watchOS** app embedded into a Flutter app and sending data to it.
+Although just a demo app, I wanted to share it to show an example of a **watchOS** app embedded into a Flutter app and sending data to it.
 It is NOT a text book example on how to code this up in a production release, just more of a *'here you go, hope this is useful'* as a lot of the effort for me to get this working has come from the effort of others.

 # Step One